Sagi-BA/GreenAPI/README.md

 ### Sending a File

-Here's how to send a file by URL:
+Here's how to send a file by URL from JavaScript:

 ```javascript
 require("dotenv").config();